File Detection Test February 2011

 Award levels reached in this File Detection Test

 AV-Comparatives provides a 3-level-ranking-system (STANDARD, ADVANCED and ADVANCED+).
-As this report contains also the raw detection rates and not only the awards, users that e.g. do not care about false alarms can rely on that score alone if they want to.
+As this report contains also the raw detection rates and not only the awards, expert users that e.g. do not care about false alarms can rely on that score alone if they want to.

 * these products got lower awards due to false alarms